 Last month we packed up our much loved flat and moved in with family to save money for our upcoming trip.
 Saying goodbye to London was a tough one and worthy of acknowledgement in the way I know best – with an adventure!

-It was important for me to mark the end of this chapter in my life with something significant.
-With the launch of the Ordinary Adventurer marking a new beginning for me and with a charity fundraising target to hit, it only felt right that it be a city focused challenge.
+It was important for me to mark the end of this chapter in my life with something significant – I wanted a mini-adventure for me and Gil (the hubby).
+With the launch of the Ordinary Adventurer marking a new beginning and with a charity fundraising target to hit, it only felt right that it be a city focused challenge.

 After toying with a few different ideas, I eventually settled on completing the London Loop, a 240km track that circles the full perimeter of London, sometimes dubbed the M25 for hikers.

-With Walking Israel planned for later this year, I didn’t want another hiking challenge though.
-I was on the tube heading to work one morning when I spotted a man in a suit holding a kick scooter – now a popular choice for many commuters in London – I had one of those light bulb moments.
+With a big hike planned later this year – hiking 1000km the length of Israel – I didn’t want another hiking challenge though.
+I was on the tube heading to work one morning when I spotted a man in a suit holding a kick scooter – now a popular choice for many commuters in London – I had one of those lightbulb moments.

 I’ve never actually ridden an adult scooter before but in my head it seems like the perfect form of transport for the loop.
 Our challenge had been set – ‘Scoot the Loop’ it was.